bzamith/bzamith.github.io/pages/concepts/ds_concepts.md

 > Nominal, Ordinal, Interval and Ratio.

 ### What are the basic types of structured data?

 > There are two basic types of structured data: numeric and categorical.
 Numeric data comes in two forms: continuous, such as wind speed or time duration, and discrete, such as the count of the occurrence of an event.
 Categorical data takes only a fixed set of values, such as a type of TV screen (plasma, LCD, LED, etc.) or a state name (Alabama, Alaska, etc.).
 Binary data is an important special case of categorical data that takes on only one of two values, such as 0/1, yes/no, or true/false.
 Another useful type of categorical data is ordinal data in which the categories are ordered; an example of this is a numerical rating (1, 2, 3, 4, or 5).

 *Practical Statistics for Data Scientists; Peter Bruce, Andrew Bruce & Peter Gedeck (2020)*

+### What are Percentiles and Quantiles?

+> To avoid the sensitivity to outliers, we can look at the range of the data after dropping values from each end.
+Formally, these types of estimates are based on differences between percentiles.
+In a data set, the Pth percentile is a value such that at least P percent of the values take on this value or less and at least (100 – P) percent of the values take on this value or more.
+For example, to find the 80th percentile, sort the data.
+Then, starting with the smallest value, proceed 80 percent of the way to the largest value.
+Note that the median is the same thing as the 50th percentile.
+The percentile is essentially the same as a quantile, with quantiles indexed by fractions (so the .8 quantile is the same as the 80th percentile).

+*Practical Statistics for Data Scientists; Peter Bruce, Andrew Bruce & Peter Gedeck (2020)*

+### What is Interquartile Range (IQR)?

+> A common measurement of variability is the difference between the 25th percentile and the 75th percentile, called the interquartile range (or IQR).
+Here is a simple example: {3,1,5,3,6,7,2,9}.
+We sort these to get {1,2,3,3,5,6,7,9}.
+The 25th percentile is at 2.5, and the 75th percentile is at 6.5, so the interquartile range is 6.5 – 2.5 = 4.

+*Practical Statistics for Data Scientists; Peter Bruce, Andrew Bruce & Peter Gedeck (2020)*

+### What are the Estimates of Location?

+> Mean, Weighted Mean, Median, Percentile, Weighted Median and Trimmed Mean (the average of all values after dropping a fixed number of extreme values).

+> The basic metric for location is the mean, but it can be sensitive to extreme values (outlier).
+Other metrics (median, trimmed mean) are less sensitive to outliers and unusual distributions and hence are more robust.

+*Practical Statistics for Data Scientists; Peter Bruce, Andrew Bruce & Peter Gedeck (2020)*

+### What are the Estimates of Variability?

+> Deviations (the difference between the observed values and the estimate of location), Variance, Standard Deviation (the square root of the variance), Mean Absolute Deviation, Median Absolute Deviation (the median of the absolute values of deviations from the median), Range, Percentile and Interquartile Range.

+> Variance and standard deviation are the most widespread and routinely reported statistics of variability.
+Both are sensitive to outliers.
+More robust metrics include mean absolute deviation, median absolute deviation from the median, and percentiles (quantiles).

+*Practical Statistics for Data Scientists; Peter Bruce, Andrew Bruce & Peter Gedeck (2020)*

+### What are the Key Terms for Exploring the Distribution?

+> Boxplot, Frequency Table, Histogram and Density Plot (a smoothed version of the histogram, often based on a kernel density estimate).

+> A frequency histogram plots frequency counts on the y-axis and variable values on the x-axis; it gives a sense of the distribution of the data at a glance.
+A frequency table is a tabular version of the frequency counts found in a histogram.
+A boxplot - with the top and bottom of the box at the 75th and 25th percentiles, respectively - also gives a quick sense of the distribution of the data; it is often used in side-by-side displays to compare distributions.
+A density plot is a smoothed version of a histogram; it requires a functions to estimate a plot based on the data (multiple estimates are possible, of course).

+*Practical Statistics for Data Scientists; Peter Bruce, Andrew Bruce & Peter Gedeck (2020)*

+### What is the difference between Frequency Tables and Percentiles?

+> Both frequency tables and percentiles summarize the data by creating bins.
+In general, quartiles and deciles will have the same count in each bin (equal-count bins), but the bin sizes will be different.
+The frequency table, by contrast, will have different counts in the bins (equal-size bins), and the bin sizes will be the same.

+*Practical Statistics for Data Scientists; Peter Bruce, Andrew Bruce & Peter Gedeck (2020)*

+### What are the Key Terms for Exploring Binary and Categorical Data?

+> Mode, Expected Value (when the categories can be associated with a numeric value, this gives an average value based on a category's probability of occurrence), Bar Charts and Pie Charts.

+*Practical Statistics for Data Scientists; Peter Bruce, Andrew Bruce & Peter Gedeck (2020)*

+### What are the Key Terms for Correlation?

+> Correlation Coefficient (measures the extent to which numeric variables are associated with one another), Correlation Matrix and Scatterplot.

+> Variables X and Y (each with measured data) are said to be positively correlated if high values of X go with high values of Y, and low values of X go with low values of Y. If high values of X go with low values of Y, and vice versa, the variables are negatively correlated.

+> Like the mean and standard deviation, the correlation coefficient is sensitive to outliers in the data.
+Software packages offer robust alternatives to the classical correlation coefficient.
+For example, the R package robust uses the function covRob to compute a robust estimate of correlation.
+The methods in the scikit-learn module sklearn.covariance implement a variety of approaches.

+*Practical Statistics for Data Scientists; Peter Bruce, Andrew Bruce & Peter Gedeck (2020)*

+### What are the Key Terms for Exploring Two or More Variables?

+> Scatterplot, Contingency Table, Hexagonal Binning, Contour Plot and Violin Plot.

+> For plotting numeric vs numeric data, scatterplots are fine when there is a relatively small number of data values.
+For data sets with hundreds of thousands or millions of records, a scatterplot will be too dense, so we need a different way to visualize the relationship.
+Heat maps, hexagonal binning, and contour plots all give a visual representation of a two-dimensional density.
+In this way, they are natural analogs to histograms and density plots.

+> A useful way to summarize two categorical variables is a contingency table - a table of counts by category.

+> Boxplots are a simple way to visually compare the distributions of a numeric variable grouped according to a categorical variable.
+A violin plot, introduced by [Hintze-Nelson-1998], is an enhancement to the boxplot and plots the density estimate with the density on the y-axis.
+The density is mirrored and flipped over, and the resulting shape is filled in, creating an image resembling a violin.
+The advantage of a violin plot is that it can show nuances in the distribution that aren’t perceptible in a boxplot.
+On the other hand, the boxplot more clearly shows the outliers in the data.

+*Practical Statistics for Data Scientists; Peter Bruce, Andrew Bruce & Peter Gedeck (2020)*